Do you hold back from pitching guest posts because you are afraid of rejection?

-My fear of rejection was the reason I once took 4 months to send a guest post pitch.
+In the past I feared rejection so much that I took 4 months to send a pitch.

-For half of this time I was procrastinating.
+For half of the 4 months I procrastinated.

 I didn’t want to come across as annoying or sleazy and burn my bridges with him forever.

-The rest of the time I worked super hard to do everything I could to prevent rejection.
+The rest of the time I worked super hard to do everything I could that I thought would prevent rejection.

-I read the bloggers’ posts.
+I read his posts.
 I commented on them and I shared them.

 I spent hours thinking through unique pitch angles he had never covered before.